-If you’re hoping to lose weight, there are so many choices: Cutting carbs, weighing what you eat, keeping a food journal, intermittent fasting, hiring a personal trainer and countless other ideas registered dietitians, health coaches and well-meaning friends might suggest.
+If you’re hoping to lose weight, there are so many ways to go about it: Cutting carbs, weighing what you eat, keeping a food journal, intermittent fasting, hiring a personal trainer and countless other ideas registered dietitians, health coaches and well-meaning friends might suggest.

-If you’re looking to lose weight, experts agree there isn’t a one-size-fits-all strategy.
+When losing weight, experts agree there isn’t a one-size-fits-all strategy.
 From the Mediterranean diet to DASH, there are many different eating plans to help you achieve your goals in a way that fits your lifestyle.
 However, there are some commonalities that can set you up for success.
-Here, four criteria the best weight-loss diets share:
+Here, eight criteria the best weight-loss diets share:

 If you try to overhaul your diet all at once, it’s more likely to backfire, says Dr. Shauna Collins, author of “No More Dieting!”
 Instead, start by highlighting the foods you love and look for the healthiest version, suggests Collins.
 For example, “if you love sandwiches, try removing one slice of bread and eating it open-faced.”
 Making small changes is sustainable, and you’ll be more likely to lose weight and keep it off.